-Following the release of the Symphonic Strings Evolutions, Spitfire were keen to explore what was possible with a chamber ensemble - this became the motivation to recruit Olafur as a collaborator and the results are truly exceptional.
-Capturing the detail of individual players, the library has a greater intimacy than its symphonic sibling, yet with enough oomph to hold its own in scores and compositions.
+Following the release of Symphonic Strings Evolutions, we were keen to explore what was possible with a chamber ensemble.
+We recruited Ólafur Arnalds as a collaborator, and the results are truly exceptional.
+Capturing the detail of individual players, the library has a greater intimacy than its symphonic sibling, yet with enough power to hold its own in scores and compositions.

-As with his first Evolutions product, Ólafur worked closely with long-time violinist and ‘partner in sound’ Viktor Orri Árnason, who led the ensemble made up of 16 of the best British players.
+As with his first Evolutions product, Ólafur worked closely with long-time collaborator and violinist, Viktor Orri Árnason, who led an ensemble made up of 16 of the best British players.

-As with many Spitfire libraries, we returned to the iconic Hall at Air Studios.
+As with many Spitfire libraries, we returned to the iconic Hall at AIR Studios.
 Scores such as Dunkirk, The Beauty and the Beast, Wonder Woman and Paddington 2 were recorded there recently, as well as classics such as Harry Potter and the Philosopher’s Stone, The Dark Knight and Gladiator.
-We captured the ensemble with several mics/mixes: Close, Stereo Pair, Tree and Ambient, enlisting only the best classic high-end microphones and pres - all piped through the one-of-a-kind Neve console to Pro Tools and ¼” tape.
+We captured the ensemble with several mics and mixes: Close, Stereo Pair, Tree and Ambient, enlisting only the best classic high-end microphones - all fed through the one-of-a-kind Neve console to Pro Tools and ¼” tape.

-Described by Olafur as “a sample you can play for 3 minutes that’ll never sound the same”, evolutions have become widely adopted amongst the composer community as the most effective means of easily writing music that is able to subtly change over time without variation in melodic content.
-Further to that, the ability to generate randomised evolutions allow unexpected results that are inspirational in their own right.
+Described by Ólafur as “a sample you can play for three minutes that’ll never sound the same”, evolutions have become widely adopted amongst the composer community as the most effective means of easily writing music that is able to subtly change over time without variation in melodic content.
+Further to that, the ability to generate randomised evolutions allows for unexpected results that are inspirational in their own right.

-This library features two new evolutions innovations courtesy of Ólafur:
+This library features two new evolution innovations courtesy of Ólafur: